Rules and Regulations

 This rule applies directly to the candidates, and their campaign team members.
 If reported, or found to be doing so, the candidate will be withdrawn from the Elections.

-Candidates must also refrain from coercion of votes by passing out devices to students or by asking students to log in and voting on their behalf.
+Candidates must also refrain from coercion of votes by passing out devices to students, by asking students to log in and voting on their behalf, or by handling a students' own device in order to vote.
 Any reports of such breaches can result in withdrawal from the Election.
+For complete clarification; candidates must not handle other students' devices.
+If a student is unsure how to vote, they can be guided verbally, or if on campus they can be guided to a DSU polling booth and our impartial DSU staff team will be able to show them.

 Election Materials